 The presence/absence of certain mutations (Figure 1.13 and Figure 1.14) in HIV has strong relation with virologic failure (Condra et al., 1995; Larder et al., 1989a; Larder and Kemp, 1989; Lorenzi et al., 1999; Molla et al., 1996; van Leeuwen et al., 1995; Zolopa et al., 1999) and characterization of these drug resistance mutations (DRMs) can be used to optimize the antiretroviral therapy (Baxter et al., 2000; Durant et al., 1999; Van Vaerenbergh, 2001).
 Conventional HIV genotyping involves Sanger dideoxy termination based population sequencing that produces consensus sequence of the viral population in a sample (Ewing et al., 1998; Metzker, 2005; Sanger et al., 1977a).

 The technology outputs a chromatogram that shows a peak for all the bases at a particular position of a gene sequence for the viral population (Struck et al., 2012).
 The sequence of the mixed population is determined based on the peaks generated for the bases called.
 At the position of nucleotide mixture, besides the highest peak, the lower peaks with greater or equal to 20% height of the highest peak are also marked and the ambiguous base representing the marked bases are added to the sequence (Woods et al., 2012).
 Thus, conventional population based sequencing method has limited sensitivity; the low frequency variants below 20% prevalence are not detected reliably (Ji et al.; Johnson and Geretti; Palmer et al., 2005); and it underestimates the total number of variants in the viral population (Palmer et al., 2005).
 Undetected low frequency HIV variants have been shown to be clinically significant (Paredes et al., 2010; Rowley et al., 2010; Simen et al., 2007; Simen et al., 2009b).
 These minor variants rebound in the presence of drugs, leading to ultimate virologic failure (Paredes et al.; Rowley et al.).
-This necessitates improved and highly sensitive sequencing technologies able to detect minor HIV variants in the viral quasispecies (reviewed in (Metzker, 2009a)).
+Besides this sensitivity limiation, the conventional population based genotyping method is highly expensive [Dias-Neto, 2009 #1704][Liu, 2012 #1705] and this limits the application of the technology for resistance genotyping in high HIV prevalent resource limited settings.
+This necessitates improved, highly sensitive sequencing and cost-effective technologies able to detect minor HIV variants in the viral quasispecies (reviewed in (Metzker, 2009a)).

 Next Generation sequencing technologies

-The sequencing technologies developed with much higher throughput than automated Sanger sequencing are known as High Throughput Sequencing (HTS) technologies.
-Commercially available NGS technologies in the market are Roche/454, Illumina, Applied Biosystems SOLiD technology and Ion torrent).
+The sequencing technologies developed with much higher throughput than automated Sanger sequencing are known as next generatin High Throughput Sequencing (HTS) technologies.
+Commercially available next generation HTS technologies in the market are Roche/454, Illumina, Applied Biosystems SOLiD technology, Ion torrent) and the recent third generation single molecule real time HTS technology – PacBio..
 HTS systems differ from each other in terms of total raw sequence reads output, sequencing error rate, read length, sequencing time (Table 1.2), sequencing chemistry and sequencing cost (reviewed in (Metzker, 2009b; Shendure and Ji, 2008b)).